 ALL FEES ARE NONREFUNDABLE

 All applicants seeking admission to the BPTC employment pool must complete the assessment process.
 Certified applicants are exempt from the Reading Test and CJBAT.
 Certified officers with more than one year of law enforcement experience are exempt from the Oral Interview Assessment.

 Certified applicants must complete the Candidate Self-Report (CSR) and Physical Abilities Assessment (PAA).
 Certified applicants are subject to the CSR Interview and the post-assessment screening process.
 Certified applicants are subject to the BPTC Minimum Standards for Admission and the Standards of Good Moral Character as outlined in the Florida Administrative Code, Rule 11B-27.

 Applicants who have received a conditional offer of employment from a local agency will be processed in accordance with the requirements of the hiring agency.
 For information on the assessments call 321-433-5640.

 Watch & learn more about the updated PAT in this Brevard County Sheriff's Office video.

 Due to the high demand for training and class size requirements, placement is limited.

 The first step for law enforcement applicants is screening through the Brevard Police Testing and Selection Center.
 Beginning the academy selection process as soon as possible increases the chance

 of getting into the academy class of choice.
-Starting with the January 2016 Law Enforcement Academy all applicants are required to pass an updated version of the Physical Abilities Test.
+All Law Enforcement Academy applicants are now required to pass an updated version of the Physical Abilities Test.
 The test is more challenging, timed and has a required qualifying score so please

 review the updated test requirements.